Grading & Credit Policies for Graduate Students

 Graduate students may be graded satisfactory/unsatisfactory (S/U) in graduate-level courses only when those courses are designated as “graded on S/U basis only” in the Schedule of Courses (available through myZou).
 Grades of S/U do not count in the calculation of a student's GPA, as per university regulations.

 An incomplete grade (I) may be recorded when the student's work is incomplete but otherwise worthy of credit, or when the instructor is unable to assign a grade at the end of the semester.
-The student must finish this work (Problems and Research courses exempted) within the next calendar year of residence.
+The student must finish this work within the next calendar year of residence.
+Problems and Research courses should NOT receive an incomplete grade.

 If the work is not completed after one calendar year, the request to change an I grade will require an accompanying letter of justification from the instructor.
 Although grades of I do not automatically convert to an F if not completed, academic programs or the instructor may establish conditions or regulations pertaining to I grades that are more stringent.